hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

   mechanism can not lead to re-using a previously used OTS key.

-The purpose of this document is to present, recall, and discuss various strategies for a correct state and backup management for S-HBS.
+The purpose of this document is to present, recall, and discuss various strategies for a correct state and backup management for Stateful HBS.

-## When are S-HBS appropriate?
+## When are Stateful HBS appropriate?

-The issues with state management described above, as well as the limited number of signatures, lead to new requirements that most developers will not be familiar with and that require careful handling in practice: S-HBS are not general-purpose signature schemes.
+The issues with state management described above, as well as the limited number of signatures, lead to new requirements that most developers will not be familiar with and that require careful handling in practice: Stateful HBS are not general-purpose signature schemes.
 Most applications, especially those that may produce unrestricted numbers of signatures, should use _stateless_ hash-based signature schemes like SLH-DSA [FIPS205], which use the same security assumptions, or schemes based on other assumptions, such as ML-DSA [FIPS204], instead.
-However, if performance, signature or key sizes of stateless alternatives are prohibitive, and the specific use case allows a very tight control of the signing environment, using S-HBS may be an appropriate solution.
+However, if performance, signature or key sizes of stateless alternatives are prohibitive, and the specific use case allows a very tight control of the signing environment, using Stateful HBS may be an appropriate solution.
 It seems likely that in many scenarios, this will only be possible when using purpose-designed hardware, such as hardware-security modules.